awsdocs/amazon-rds-user-guide/doc_source/rds-cloud-watch-events.md

 ## Tutorial: log the state of an Amazon RDS instance using EventBridge<a name="log-rds-instance-state"></a>

-You can create an AWS Lambda function that logs the changes in state for an Amazon RDS instance\.
+You can create an AWS Lambda function that logs the state changes for an Amazon RDS instance\.
 You can choose to create a rule that runs the function whenever there is a state transition or a transition to one or more states that are of interest\.

 In this tutorial, you log any state change of an existing RDS DB instance\.
 The tutorial assumes that you have a small running test instance that you can shut down temporarily\.